Bret's Recipe Collection

 1tablespoon olive oil

 Turn dough out onto a lightly-floured surface.
-Divide into 4 equal portions.
-Pre-shape each portion into an oblong pillow, cover, and let relax for 15 minutes.
-Press a pillow into a rectangle, then start rolling into a cylinder.
-Pinch the seam closed, and roll and stretch into a cylinder about 10 inches long.
-Dust a baker’s couche with flour and arrange rolls between folds for support.
-Flatten slightly, allowing rolls to spread to about 3 to 3½ inches wide.
-Cover with a damp tea towel and let rise about 90 minutes.
+Divide into 5 equal portions.
+Pre-shape each portion into an oblong ball, cover, and let rest for 15 minutes.
+Stretch dough into a rectangle and roll into a cylinder.
+Pinch the seam closed and stretch into a 12‑inch cylinder.

-Toward the end of the rise, pre-heat oven to 400° F, and set the rack in the middle of the oven.
-Transfer rolls to a parchment-lined baking sheet.
-Spray rolls with a heavy mist of water and place them in the oven.
-Quickly spritz the bottom and sides of the oven with more water to create steam.
+Toward the end of the rise, pre-heat oven to 450° F and set the rack in the middle of the oven.
+Brush the rolls with an egg yolk wash and place in the oven.
+Quickly spritz oven interior with water to create steam.
 Do this twice more, waiting a minute or two between spritzes.
-Reduce heat to 375° F after 5 minutes and bake for a total of 18 to 22 minutes to a golden brown.
-Let cool completely.
+Bake about 15 to 20 minutes until golden.

 If served a day or two later, before slicing them open, refresh the rolls’ crispness by toasting in a pre-heated 350° F oven for 5 minutes, placing them directly on the rack.